 - Her work is influenced by Henry Stack Sullivan, Percival Symonds, Abraham Maslow, and Neal Elgar Miller.

-- Helps nurses and healthcare providers develop more therapeutic interventions in the clinical setting.
+- It helps nurses and healthcare providers develop more therapeutic interventions in the clinical setting.

 - Developed the Nursing Need Theory